serverpod/serverpod_docs/docs/05-concepts/05-database/08-sort.md

 );
 ```

+In the example we fetch all companies and sort them by their name in descending order, and then by their id in ascending order.

 ## Sort on relations

 To sort based on a field from a related entity, use the chained field reference.
-In the example below, the companies are ordered by their CEO's name:

 ```dart
 var companies = await Company.db.find(